henkrehorst/project-b-cinema/README.md

-# Project B - Cinema
+# Project B - Cinema - groep 2

 ## Branch structure
 ![See link below for the image if it doesn't load.](./git_model.png "Git Model")